-We tend to judge solely through our own cultural lense, but cultural awareness training allows people to view a problem from multiple perspectives at once.
+We tend to judge solely through our own cultural lens, but cultural awareness training allows people to view a problem from multiple perspectives at once.
 A lack of cultural awareness leads to misinterpretations when interacting with people from cultures with different norms.
-Due to this, increasing training of cultural awareness is important, and in effect will increase cross cultural communication.
+Due to this, increasing training of cultural awareness is important, and in effect will increase cross-cultural communication.
 Understanding even the smallest behavioral nuances are necessary to be an effective communicator.
 Training managers and employees to be culturally aware will increase efficiency and lessen misunderstandings in the workplace.
 For example, although it is easy to be unaware of our nonverbal communication, it largely affects our relationships with others.
 Cultural training will increase an employee’s awareness of this subtle communication and be able to better adapt when interacting with people from different cultures.

 Geert-Hofstede’s Cultural Dimensions